Empowering Memory: Prioritising Women’s Cognitive Health

 Taking part in activities that support the development and maintenance of these connections can act as a protective factor against cognitive decline, particularly for women who may be at higher risk due to hormonal fluctuations or age-related brain changes.

-One suggested mechanism by which social connections influence cognitive health is by providing mental stimulation and promoting the growth of new neural connections.
+One suggested mechanism by which social connections influence cognitive health is by providing and promoting the growth of new neural connections.

 Social interactions require complex cognitive processes, such as interpreting verbal and non-verbal cues, problem-solving, and perspective-taking.